 Temporal difference learning.
-Temporal difference (TD) learning was proposed in [50], and has been the prominent policy evaluation method.
-The existing theoretical analyses of TD learning consider MDPs with bounded rewards [4, 7], or rewards with finite variance [54], while we consider heavy-tailed rewards.
+Temporal difference (TD) learning was proposed in [48], and has been the prominent policy evaluation method.
+The existing theoretical analyses of TD learning consider MDPs with bounded rewards [4, 7], or rewards with finite variance [52], while we consider heavy-tailed rewards.
+Furthermore, all of these works provide guarantees for the expected error, rather than high-probability bounds on the error.
 Our analysis utilizes the Lyapunov techniques in [4].

 Policy gradient methods.
-Policy gradient (PG), and its variant natural policy gradient (NPG) have attracted significant attention in RL [59, 52, 27].
-Recent theoretical works investigate the local and global convergence of these methods in the exact case, or with stochastic and bounded rewards [1, 57, 34, 39, 61].
+Policy gradient (PG), and its variant natural policy gradient (NPG) have attracted significant attention in RL [57, 50, 26].
+Recent theoretical works investigate the local and global convergence of these methods in the exact case, or with stochastic and bounded rewards [1, 55, 33, 38, 59].
 As such, heavy-tailed rewards have not been considered in these works.

 Bandits with heavy-tailed rewards.
-Stochastic bandit variants with heavy-tailed payoffs were studied in multiple works [6, 48, 33, 8].
+Stochastic bandit variants with heavy-tailed payoffs were studied in multiple works [6, 46, 32, 8].
 The stochastic bandit setting can be interpreted as a very simple single-state (i.e., stateless or memoryless) model-based and tabular RL problem.
 The model we consider in this paper is a model-free RL setting on an MDP with a large state space, which is considerably more complicated than the bandit setting.

 Stochastic gradient descent with heavy-tailed noise.
-There has been an increasing interest in the analysis of SGD with heavy-tailed gradient noise recently [56, 11, 16], following the seminal work of [45].
+There has been an increasing interest in the analysis of SGD with heavy-tailed gradient noise recently [54, 10, 15], following the seminal work of [44].
 In our work, we consider the RL problem, which has significantly different dynamics than stochastic convex optimization.

 Robust mean and covariance estimation.
-In basic statistical problems of mean and covariance estimation [42, 41, 36] and regression [20], the traditional methods do not yield the optimal convergence rates for heavy-tailed random variables, which led to the development of robust mean and covariance estimation techniques (for reference, see [36, 28]).
+In basic statistical problems of mean and covariance estimation [41, 40, 35] and regression [19], the traditional methods do not yield the optimal convergence rates for heavy-tailed random variables, which led to the development of robust mean and covariance estimation techniques (for reference, see [35, 27]).
 Our paper utilizes tools from robust mean estimation literature (particularly, truncated mean estimator analysis in [6]), but considers the more complicated problem of TD learning and policy optimization in a dynamic environment rather than a static mean or covariance estimation problem with iid observations.